 You also have the option to integrate Chat for Jira with Slack.

-And once the conversation has ended, the customer will receive an email digest of the conversation, along with a link to the relevant issue in Jira Service Desk.
+Once the conversation has ended, the customer will receive an email digest of the conversation, along with a link to the relevant issue in Jira Service Desk.

 Online/offline status of the service desk team